TiganKillr/test/README.md

 Welcome to my page about the **Arm Manipulated Camera** Robot (AMC).

-This is my first robotics project thats deals with electromechanical systems and software.
+This is my first robotics project thats deals with electromechanical systems and programming.

 &nbsp;
 ## What is it?

 The AMC is a robot arm designed to be used in video recording / photography.

-In the future, the end effector will become swappable with other tools and provide other uses.
+In the future, the end effector will become swappable with other toolheads to provide other uses.

 ![alt text](https://github.com/TiganKillr/test/blob/main/placeholder.jpg?raw=true)